 Do wait until scones are cooled completely before drizzling the maple glaze to avoid glaze from melting on the scones.

-Alternatively, if you decide to forgo the maple glaze, you can also sprinkle coarse sugar on the scones before sending it to bake to give it that extra crispness and sweetness on the top.
+Alternatively, if you decide to forgo the maple glaze, you can also sprinkle coarse sugar on Your Pumpkin Chocolate Chip Scones before sending it to bake to give it that extra crispness and sweetness on the top.

-These are helpful tools to have to make these scones:
+These are helpful tools to have when making Pumpkin Chocolate Chip Scones: